MagicMirrorOrg/MagicMirror/README.md

 MagicMirror
 ===========

+Note: Please check out the [v2-beta](https://github.com/MichMich/MagicMirror/tree/v2-beta) branch if you are looking for a modular system with simple installer.

 ##Introduction

 The super magic interface of my personal Magic Mirror.
 More information about this project can be found on my [blog](http://michaelteeuw.nl/tagged/magicmirror).